Contact Us On

 Looking after and regularly charging your vehicle will increase its reliability and reduce its running costs.
 You must always read your owner’s manual and take particular note about how to charge the batteries.
 Battery charging uses about the same electricity as a 100-watt light bulb, so it won’t eat you out of house and home.

-For further information see the BHTA article ‘Get wise to getting more from your battery’.
+For further information see the BHTA article ‘Getting more from your battery’.

 Card machine transaction image